Kibet-98/alx-system_engineering-devops/0x00-shell_basics/README.md

-Displays current directory in long format, with user and group Id displayed numerically, and hidden file (starting with .)
+Display current directory content in long format, with UID & GID and hidden files